Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Discussions on the Evaluation Protocol

-Due to significant variations across works, we designed a unified prompt for fair comparison, as illustrated in~\cref{fig:system_prompt}.
-Building on the observation from OmniSpatial~\cite{jia2025omnispatial} that chain-of-thought (CoT) reasoning outperforms Direct QA, we adopt the zero-shot CoT approach following OmniSpatial~\cite{jia2025omnispatial}.
-Additionally, to improve answer matching accuracy, we incorporate answer templates inspired by SpatialViz~\cite{wang2025spatialviz}, requiring the model to enclose its responses within specific tags.
+Different benchmarks use different system prompts, introducing an additional variable that may affect model performance.
+To facilitate cross-benchmark comparability, we experiment with a unified system prompt (\cref{fig:system_prompt}), referred to as the \textbf{\name Prompts}.
+Specifically, building on observations from OmniSpatial~\cite{jia2025omnispatial} that CoT prompting generally outperforms Direct QA, we adopt the \textit{zero-shot CoT} approach as our default.
+Additionally, to improve answer matching accuracy, we incorporate structured answer templates inspired by SpatialViz~\cite{wang2025spatialviz}, requiring the model to enclose its responses within predefined tags.

+In~\cref{tab:main_results_oo_so}, we compare baseline performances using our \textbf{\name} Prompts against the \textbf{Official} Prompts provided for individual benchmarks.
+Focusing on the five benchmarks whose \textbf{Official} prompts follow a Direct-QA format, we find that incorporating chain-of-thought prompting (\textbf{\name}) does not yield a consistent performance trend; instead, its effectiveness is highly dependent on both the dataset and the model.
+For open-source models, we observe that the \textbf{Official} setting performs better on \textit{SITE} and \textit{MindCube}, likely due to closer alignment between the native prompt templates and the benchmarks’ answer-matching criteria.
+Outside of these cases, the performance gap between \textbf{\name} and \textbf{Official} prompts is mixed: while explicit reasoning sometimes improves results—especially on tasks requiring multi-step spatial reasoning, these gains are neither uniform across datasets nor consistent across model families.